-The Friends Historical Library Dublin – officially the Historical Library of Ireland Yearly Meeting of the Religious Society of Friends – is situated in Quaker House.
-It contains the manuscript and printed archives of Quakers in Ireland since their establishment here in the 17th century.
-The library and archives are open to the public every Thursday, except Christmas Day, from 11.0 am to 1.0 pm.
-Press here for travel advice.
+The Historical Library of Ireland Yearly Meeting of the Religious Society of Friends is situated in Quaker House.
+Usually known as Friends Historical Library Dublin, it contains the manuscript and printed archives of Quakers in Ireland since their establishment here in the 17th century together with an important collection of books by and about Quakerism from their earliest times.

 Manuscripts and Records

 The most important manuscripts are the Minutes of the various Quaker meetings and committees.
 These and many other documents from 1670 to 1914 may also be viewed on the website findmypast.ie on payment of a modest fee.
 The website includes an index of names with more than a million and a half entries.
 Clicking on a name yields a brief outline of the individual’s life together with a downloadable image of the page on which the name appears.

 The collection of printed books contains works from the 17th century up to the present, together with many unpublished dissertations.
 The Library also holds a large collection of printed pamphlets, manuscript letters, essays and photographs.
 The headings of some 45,000 documents are available on the findmypast.ie website and appear when a name search is initiated.